earthlab-education/ea-2021-final-project-wildfire_lake_productivity/README.md

    Required packages are found in the repository .yml.
 To set up this repository, you will need to:
    1. Create the conda envrironment included in the repository
-   2. Install datatools package with 'pip install -e?
+   2. Install datatools package with 'pip install -e .'
-   3. run the main bash script

 #### Conda Environment setup